-- The savoring workaholic is slow, methodical and overly scrupulous.
+- The savoring workaholic is slow, methodical, and overly scrupulous.
 They often have trouble letting go of projects and don’t work well with others.
 These are often consummate perfectionists, frequently missing deadlines because “it’s not perfect.”

 Assessing Work Addiction vs. Hard Work

 It is important to differentiate between someone who has a Type A personality and is an extremely hard worker and someone who demonstrates the characteristics of the work addiction syndrome.
 The Type A worker appears like he/she is a workaholic, yet they always demonstrate the ability to set healthy boundaries when needed.
-When the work addict gains the insight into his/her unhealthy patterns, they demonstrate a loss of control or an inability to self-regulate their schedule and set healthy limits.
+When work addict gains insight into/unhealthy patterns, they demonstrate a loss of control or an inability to self-regulate their schedule and set healthy limits.
 In spite of serious negative consequences, the individual suffering from work addiction syndrome will continue to act out the negative pattern affecting their life.

 Consistent with sexual addiction or eating disorders, denial can play a major factor in the work addict’s ability to reach out for help.
 The denial factor can prevent the impaired business professional from seeing or experiencing the reality of his/her life.
 They have an altered perception when it applies to this area of their life.
-In many instances, the workaholic possesses an over developed “sense of self” as it applies to their career.
+In many instances, the workaholic possesses an overdeveloped “sense of self” as it applies to their career.
 The professional’s career takes on the importance of defining who they are, not what they do.

 Evaluating Work Addiction

 In today’s world of buyouts, mergers, takeovers, downsizing, etc., it is not unusual to find businesses and/or organizations unknowingly encouraging and supporting work addiction.
-In fact it’s encouraged as many businesses and corporations are under economic downsizing pressures, with more work and fewer employees.
-Many large corporations are either uninformed or in denial of the serious problems incurred as a direct result of this syndrome therefore going untreated.
-These problems can range from low morale, substance abuse, excess stress, workplace harassment, various personal problems (i.e. divorce), and above average absenteeism.
+In fact, it’s encouraged as many businesses and corporations are under economic downsizing pressures, with more work and fewer employees.
+Many large corporations are either uninformed or in denial of the serious problems incurred as a direct result of this syndrome, therefore, going untreated.
+These problems can range from low morale, substance abuse, excess stress, workplace harassment, various personal problems (i.e. divorce), and above-average absenteeism.
 This dynamic can ultimately create a state of tension and chaos in the workplace.
-Employees affected by this behavior will often describe feelings associated with living-on-the-edge in the work environment of the work addict or the addicted organization.
+Employees affected by this behavior will often describe feelings associated with living on the edge in the work environment of the work addict or the addicted organization.